 - Overall condition

-While an appraiser may not reward you for your brand new custom-designed, multi-zone furnace, water heater, and wired-in generator system (yeah baby!), a home buyer will.
+And while an appraiser may not reward you for your brand-new custom-designed, multi-zone furnace, water heater, and wired-in generator system since they are categorized as “maintenance”, a home buyer will reward you.